mahrez4/IOTracer/IOTracer_tests/README.md

 either run setup_env.sh or any of the benchmarks which will eventually run the setup script anyway.

 ### YCSB <a id="ubuntu-22.04-ycsb"></a>
+Binaries are in [ycsb directory](ycsb_tests/ycsb_datadir/) but java and python2 are required, as well as mongodb.
 #### Java and Python2 <a id="ubuntu-22.04-java-python2"></a>
 ```
 sudo apt-get install python2 openjdk-21-jre